seasketch/docker-gp-base/README.md

 - remain freely available.
 - for this base image,
   - leverage caching by using separate `RUN` steps.
-  - provide common shared libraries, a full C/C++ build environment, and Python 3.6.
+  - provide common shared libraries, a full C/C++ build environment, and Python.
   - install all compiled binaries and libs to `/usr/local`.
 - for subsequent production images that inherit from it
   - use multistage builds to minimize the final image size; you don't need carry around the entire build environment in production.